 Our home is a 3-bedroom, 2-bath ranch house built in 1956, the kind of housing constructed for millions of aspirant middle-class families eager to pursue their American Dreams after World War II and the Korean War.
 We bought it in 1992, two years after moving to Atlanta.

 We spend a lot of time in the kitchen, which anchors both the material and meaningful dimensions of our home.
-The material side underwent a facelift about twenty years ago, when we removed a wall separating the kitchen from the dining area, not because we needed a more open space for entertaining (we don't do much of that) but because cooking, eating and cleanup constitute a carefully-choreographed production in our household.
+The material side underwent a facelift about twenty years ago, when we removed a wall separating the kitchen from the dining area.
+We weren’t looking to open up more space for entertaining; not much of that goes on in our home.
+Rather, the wall came down because the choreography of cooking, eating and cleanup in our household requires lots of elbow room.

-Allyson and I each have our roles to play in this production, and they go a long way toward defining us as a couple.
+Allyson and I each have specific duties to perform, and they go a long way toward defining us as a couple.
 She handles grocery shopping, meal planning, food prep and cooking; I set the table, clear the dishes, load the dishwasher, put the dishes up when they're clean and dry, wipe down the kitchen countertop and pour the chef her well-deserved, after-dinner limoncello.
 I'll leave it for you to judge whether or not this is a fair and equitable arrangement.

 I don't think either of us were aware of it at the time, but with the benefit of hindsight it seems to me now that the remodeling project sought to bring materiality into alignment with meaning.
 We were trying to create a material space suitable for the heteronormative division of household labor that governs our kitchen routine.
-Sequestering cooking in a space separate from eating seemed disrespectful to the cook.
-Or to put it another way, we wanted to create a material safe zone for the round-the-clock negotiation that, for the most part, has kept the peace during our marriage which is going on forty-three years as I write.
+A domestic commons, so to speak.
+Or to put it another way, we wanted to create a material safe zone for the round-the-clock negotiations that, for the most part, have facilitated our work routine and kept the peace during a marriage which is going on forty-three years as I write.

 The main thing Allyson and I do in our safe zone is talk, and not just about neuroscience.
-We share old memories, make new ones and entertain pain-in-the-ass house guests who never leave, no matter how many times you glance hopefully at your watch.
-The guests I am referring to are the memories we have of our younger selves.
+We share old memories, make new ones and entertain a select few pain-in-the-ass house guests who never leave, no matter how many times we glance hopefully at our watches.
+(The guests I am referring to are the memories we have of our younger selves.)

 The brain is a veritable museum of such paintings―the Met, MOMA, Guggenheim and Whitney packed into a single viewing space between our ears.
-But unlike these well-known institutions that keep regular business hours, the brain is open around the clock, allowing exhibiting artists to come and go as they please, day and night, to continue editing their works in progress.
+But unlike these well-known institutions that keep regular business hours, the brain is open around the clock, allowing exhibiting artists to come and go as they please, day and night, so that they can continue editing their works in progress.

 On the walls of our kitchen hangs artwork done by a couple of friends.
-We've lost touch with one of them, and the other, a former student of mine, lives in Oxford, Mississippi, where she teaches and helps run the university's Women's and Gender Studies Center.
-Her husband gets my vote for the funniest human being east of the Mississippi River.
-You will find several of his signed books in our living-room bookcase.
-We don't see them as often as we would like to.
+Sadly, we've lost touch with one of them.
+The other, Theresa, is a former student of mine who lives in Oxford, Mississippi, where she teaches and helps run the university's Women's and Gender Studies Center.
+Years ago, she gave us one of her clay sculptures that is proudly displayed next to the door leading down to the basement.
+Her husband Jack gets my vote for the funniest writer east of the Mississippi River.
+A number of his signed books can be found in our living-room bookcases.
+We don't see Theresa and Jack as often as we would like to.
 But this doesn't matter.
 What does matter is that Allyson and I feel their friendship and presence through the material objects they made and gifted to us.

 From the kitchen I also watched our son shoot hoops in the backyard and grow from a boy into a man.
-He now lives in Jacksonville, Florida, with his wife and daughter, a beautiful baby girl named Alice Alma, the grandchild I mentioned earlier and can't seem to stop talking about.
-Alice will soon pay her first visit to the place where her dad grew up.
+He now lives in Jacksonville, Florida, with his wife and daughter, a beautiful baby girl named Alice Alma who will soon be paying her first visit to the place where her dad grew up.

 So the backyard appears as another composite space when viewed through our conceptual View-Master.
 The material side is demarcated by a chain-link fence and a wooden gate which establish a clear boundary line between our property and the neighbors'.
 The meaningful side is interwoven with emotional attachments, past, present and future.
 If you were to ask Allyson or me where the materiality of our home begins and the meaning ends, we wouldn't know what to say.